Piracy: Caribbean

 Shipping traffic between Africa, the Caribbean, and Europe began to soar in the 18th century, a model that was known as triangular trade, and was a rich target for piracy.
 Trade ships sailed from Europe to the African coast, trading manufactured goods and weapons in exchange for slaves.
 The traders would then sail to the Caribbean to sell the slaves, and return to Europe with goods such as sugar, tobacco and cocoa.
 Another triangular trade saw ships carry raw materials, preserved cod, and rum to Europe, where a portion of the cargo would be sold for manufactured goods, which (along with the remainder of the original load) were transported to the Caribbean, where they were exchanged for sugar and molasses, which (with some manufactured articles) were borne to New England.
 Ships in the triangular trade made money at each stop.

 As part of the peace settlement of the War of the Spanish succession, Britain obtained the asiento, a Spanish government contract, to supply slaves to Spain's new world colonies, providing British traders and smugglers more access to the traditionally closed Spanish markets in America.
 This arrangement also contributed heavily to the spread of piracy across the western Atlantic at this time.
 Shipping to the colonies boomed simultaneously with the flood of skilled mariners after the war.
 Merchant shippers used the surplus of sailors' labor to drive wages down, cutting corners to maximize their profits, and creating unsavory conditions aboard their vessels.
 Merchant sailors suffered from mortality rates as high or higher than the slaves being transported (Rediker, 2004).
 Living conditions were so poor that many sailors began to prefer a freer existence as a pirate.
 The increased volume of shipping traffic also could sustain a large body of brigands preying upon it.
-Among the most infamous Caribbean pirates of the time were Edward Teach or Blackbeard, Calico Jack Rackham, and Bartholomew Roberts.
+Among the most infamous Caribbean pirates of the time were Edward Teach or Blackbeard, John Rackham, and Bartholomew Roberts.
 Most of these pirates were eventually hunted down by the Royal Navy and killed or captured; several battles were fought between the brigands and the colonial powers on both land and sea.

 Piracy in the Caribbean declined for the next several decades after 1730, but by the 1810s many pirates roamed the waters though they were not as bold or successful as their predecessors.
 The most successful pirates of the era were Jean Lafitte and Roberto Cofresi.
 Lafitte is considered by many to be the last buccaneer due to his army of pirates and fleet of pirate ships which held bases in and around the Gulf of Mexico.
 Lafitte and his men participated in the War of 1812 battle of New Orleans.
 Cofresi's base was in Mona Island, Puerto Rico, from where he disrupted the commerce throughout the region.
 He became the last major target of the international anti-piracy operations.